shachar5020/TransformerWSI4OncoDXPrediction/README.md

 Citation
 --------
-If you use this code, please cite both the Prov-Gigapath paper and our paper:
+If you use this code, please cite the Prov-Gigapath paper and our papers:
 ```bibtex
 @article{shamai2025deep,
   title={Deep Learning on Histopathological Images to Predict Breast Cancer Recurrence Risk and Chemotherapy Benefit},